FanDuel: Acquisition and expansion

 A few days after the merger was completed, FanDuel opened its first branded sportsbook at the Meadowlands Racetrack in New Jersey.
 In March 2019, a FanDuel sportsbook opened at Valley Forge Casino Resort in Pennsylvania.
 FanDuel also offers online sports betting in Indiana, New Jersey, Illinois, Pennsylvania, West Virginia, and New York.

 In August 2018, FanDuel announced that it had partnered with Minute Media to create The Duel, a new site for fantasy/sports betting information generated by fans.

-In 2019, Paddy Power Betfair, now known as Flutter Entertainment, acquired Canadian gaming operator The Stars Group.
-As part of the sale, Fox Corporation (which took a minority stake in The Stars Group as part of a joint venture to offer Fox Sports-branded sports betting services) has the option to acquire 18.5% of FanDuel Group in July 2021.

 In February 2020, FanDuel reached an agreement with Scientific Games to serve as the technology partner for its current and future sports betting operations.

 In December 2020, Flutter Entertainment announced that it had increased its stake in FanDuel Group to 95% in a $4.1 billion cash-and-stock deal.
 In May 2021, FanDuel announced that CEO Matt King would be stepping down after four years with the company.
+In 2021, the company began to launch the online casino FanDuel Casino in selected states.

+In August 2022, FanDuel announced the re-launch of TVG Network—a co-owned horse racing cable network—as FanDuel TV.
+The channel would continue to primarily carry live coverage of horse racing events, but would expand its coverage of mainstream sports from a gambling perspective.
+On October 16, 2024, Diamond Sports Group revealed in a bankruptcy court filing that it had reached an agreement with FanDuel Group to rebrand its the Bally Sports regional sports networks as FanDuel Sports Network.
+The agreement contains an option for FanDuel to take a 5% equity stake in Diamond upon its exit from chapter 11 bankruptcy protection; Diamond subsequently became known as Main Street Sports Group.

 Partnerships

 In November 2018, FanDuel announced a multi-year agreement to become a sports betting partner, and official daily fantasy sports partner, of the National Hockey League.
 The company announced a separate team sponsorship with the NHL's New Jersey Devils the same day, which includes in-arena sponsorship for FanDuel Sportsbook, and brand integration via team platforms.
+FanDuel also partnered with The Volume in 2022.

+In 2020, FanDuel entered into a multi-year agreement to become the official sports betting partner of the PGA Tour; the partnership included the promotion of FanDuel odds on PGA Tour digital properties and social media outlets.
+The agreement was later renewed through 2027, adding sponsorship placements during tournament telecasts as the official odds provider of the PGA Tour.
+In 2023, FanDuel also partnered with the PGA Tour on a market access agreement to offer its sportsbook in North Carolina.